News and Events

 Next Meeting

-Wednesday January 7, 2026 -- 9:30 am to 1:30 pm
+Wednesday March 4, 2026 - 9:30 am to 1:30 pm

-Severna Park Community Center, Magothy Room
+Severna Park Community Center, Boone Station Hall

 Come with questions, leave with fabric and/or yarn for your next project.
 The large room and table space make it easy to assemble large blankets.
 Visit with friends and bring a sack lunch if you wish to stay.